Trynes/fix_moodle_cloze_questions/README.md

 <b>Why is this a problem?</b> Because if someone deletes the parent question '3758257', every other question with the sequence '2783831,2783832,2783833' will now have NO sequence questions listed and this will cause an error within Moodle!
 If you check the mdl_question_multianswer table for the question, you will find it now likely has a sequence of ',,' instead.

 <br><br>
-<strong>To fix this, version 2 (ICT_fix_multianswer_question_v2.php) of the script will do the following...</strong>
+<strong>To fix this, version 3 (ICT_fix_multianswer_question_v3.php) of the script will do the following...</strong>

-<b>1.</b> Find all questions in the mdl_question_multianswer table in the DB for incorrect/invalid sequences;
+<b>1a.</b> Find all questions in the mdl_question_multianswer table in the DB for incorrect/invalid/duplicate sequences;
-i.e. sequence is null, or ',,,,' (no subquestions listed, or only commas).
+i.e. sequence is null, or ',,,,' (no subquestions listed, or only commas), or the same sequence is used by multiple questions.
 If any questions have an EMPTY/INVALID sequence, it will update the sequence to '0'.
 Don't worry about that though, it will be fixed shortly.
 It's mostly just to stop courses failing import while the fix is running (if you're doing it while not in maintenance mode).
 <br>

 <b>2.</b> Find and strip ALL HTML (except for img filenames) from multianswer questiontext and then stick all of the results into an array, grouped by stripped questiontext.
 This is helpful when running the fix.